dzenanr/dartling_skeleton/README.md

       change dartling to yourDomainName;
       change Skeleton to YourModelName;
       do not change model or Model
-* in test/dartling/skeleton/dartling_skeleton_gen.dart, rename #import("package:dartling_skeleton/dartling_skeleton.dart"):
+* in test/dartling/skeleton/dartling_skeleton_gen.dart, rename import "package:dartling_skeleton/dartling_skeleton.dart":
     rename dartling to yourDomainName;
     change "Dartling" to "YourDomainName";
     rename Skeleton to YourModelName;
     change "Skeleton" to "YourModelName"
 * copy the pretty format of the JSON text of the model to lib/dartling/skeleton/json/model.dart between var and '''
-* Dart Editor must know (?) where you have installed git; on Windows add something like C:\Program Files (x86)\Git\bin; to the Path system variable
+* Dart Editor must know where you have installed git; on Windows add something like C:\Program Files (x86)\Git\bin; to the Path system variable
-* move the pub/pubspec.yaml file to the root folder of your project
+* move the pub/pubspec.yaml file only to the root folder of your project
+* delete the empty pub folder
 * rename name in pubspec.yaml
-* Close and then open the project folder but this time with pub
+* Close and then open the project folder but this time with the pub
 * select the root folder and choose in the pop-up menu Analyze
-* Run dartling_skeleton_gen.dart to generate code
+* Run dartling_skeleton_gen.dart in tyhe test folder to generate code
 * copy the generated code into indicated files (including dartling_skeleton_gen) and save; if there is no indicated file, File/New File in its folder
 * if red color, close and open the project folder to potentially get rid of some red color
 * if there are still errors, check your model in Magic Boxes (read again the recommendations)